Plumas, Manitoba: Services and facilities

-The community currently has two churches, a skating rink and arena, curling rink, post office, the Austin Credit Union, a grocery store, community hall, senior's centre, senior's apartments, fire hall, service station, and many other local businesses.
-The Plumas Inn is located downtown as well, and includes a four-room motel, lounge, and family restaurant featuring Chinese food.
+The community currently has two churches, a skating rink and arena, curling rink, post office, a grocery and convenience store, community hall, senior's centre, senior's apartments, fire hall, service station, an Inn and restaurant, and many other local businesses.
 The community is home to a very active "Services for Seniors" organization, which provides "Meals On Wheels" services to the seniors of Plumas, as well as other services.
 A recent program, developed by Plumas residents in May 2012, called "Let No One Be Alone" is designed to help seniors emotionally and physically, by providing them with support services and personal care in a number of ways.
 Currently, Plumas is up to date on local events through the Plumas website and a monthly "newspaper" calendar of events.
 There is a local Lions' Club in the community; also the Plumas Branch of the Royal Canadian Legion.

 Education

-Plumas Elementary School only has a student body of about 40, but houses four full classrooms ranging from grades K-8.
+Plumas Elementary School only has a student body of about 50, and houses three full classrooms ranging from grades K-8.
 Plumas High School was closed in the 1970s.
-High school students residing in Plumas now shuttle to Gladstone.
+High school students residing in Plumas shuttle to William Morton Collegiate Institute in Gladstone.
+Both Plumas Elementary School and William Morton Collegiate Institute are administrated as part of Pine Creek School Division.

 Transportation

 Passenger rail service is provided by Via Rail at the Plumas railway station, only if previously arranged.

 Plumas is also situated at the corner of Provincial Roads 260 & 265.
 Provincial Highway 16, which runs east and west from Manitoba to British Columbia, lies 18 km south of Plumas.